Updated January 16, 2025

 Submit the following for the Board to process your request:

-• A completed application.
+- A completed signed and notarized application.
 Submit accurate contact information, including a valid email address as this is the Board’s primary means of communication.

 *Graduates of nursing schools approved by the Georgia Board of Nursing do not need to submit transcripts as part of the application program.
 The school will submit the information to the Board electronically.